Houston Breast Augmentation Surgery

 The Differences Between a Breast Augmentation with Implants and an Augmentation with Fat Grafting

 Breast implants are designed to increase the size of the breasts.
 Implants are used when a woman wants to substantially increase her breast size or when she only wants a slight increase.
-Dr. Shitel Patel and Dr. Tuan Truong offer saline and silicone breast implants to their patients.
+Dr. Shitel Patel offers saline and silicone breast implants to patients.

 Fat grafting may be right for a woman who only wants a slight increase in her breast size (no more than a cup), needs breast defects filled in or would like to camouflage and smooth particular areas of her breasts.